Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Discussion and Outlook

-i.e. allowing a finite type I error $\alpha_S\in(0,1)$ does not improve the best achievable type II error rate.
+i.e., allowing a finite type~I error $\alpha_a\in(0,1)$ does not improve the best achievable type~II error rate.
 This is precisely the strong converse property.
-Establishing the strong converse property for quantum channel discrimination is an important and very interesting open problem, which despite serious efforts is still unsolved.
-Significant progress has been made in \cite{fawzi_defining_2021}, and another recent attempt was made in \cite{fang_towards_2022}.
+Establishing the strong converse property for quantum channel discrimination is an important and very interesting open problem, which is still unsolved despite serious efforts.
+Significant progress has been made in \cite{fawzi_defining_2021}, and another recent attempt was made in \cite{fang_towards_2022}; see also \cite{berta_gap_2022}.

-One might hope to obtain such a variant of our bound without the factor $1 - \alpha_S$, by -- instead of transitioning from hypothesis testing entropy to relative entropy in \eqref{eq:thm_starting_point} -- moving to an $\alpha$-\renyi relative entropy instead and subsequently employing the known relations between \renyi relative entropies and smoothed max-relative entropies.
+One might hope to obtain such a variant of our bound without the factor $1 - \alpha_a$, by, instead of transitioning from hypothesis testing entropy to relative entropy in \eqref{eq:thm_starting_point}, moving to an $\alpha$-\renyi relative entropy instead and subsequently employing the known relations between \renyi relative entropies and smoothed max-relative entropies.
 It turns out that this will at some point require bounding the difference between \renyi relative entropies of order $1 - \alpha$ and $1 + \alpha$.
-This is possible using \autoref{lem:renyi_alpha_continuity}, however at the cost of an error term $(c_\gamma(\rho_n\|\sigma_n))^2$, which will scale quadratically in $n$.
+This is possible using \autoref{lem:renyi_alpha_continuity}, however at the cost of an error term $(c_\gamma(\rho_n\|\sigma_n))^2$, which will scale quadratically in~$n$.
 As this does not pick up any dependence in $m$, such an approach will not lead to anything useful in the asymptotic limit, and is hence unsuccessful.

 One further interesting question deals with the relation between $\ell$ and $n$ in \autoref{thm:seq_par}.
-One might hope that an optimal sequential strategy achieves the maximum possible distinguishability gain per channel use, i.e.
+One might hope that an optimal adaptive strategy achieves the maximum possible distinguishability gain per channel use, i.e.